 Small-angle and Wide-angle X-ray Scattering for structural probing on length scales from less than 1 nm to ~ 300 nm in crystals, powders, solutions and soft materials in a controlled environment.
 The set-up is capable of resonant scattering (7 keV to 20 keV), grazing-incidence measurements (GISAXS and GIXD) on thin films; simultaneous SAXS/WAXS; microbeam SAXS (down to 20 microns); and time-resolved SAXS at up to 30 frames per second, with sample-detector distances of up to 5 m.

-Ambient Pressure X-ray Photoelectron Spectroscopy using an end-station that focuses on surface chemical analysis via core-level photoelectron spectroscopy at gas pressures up to ~ 1 torr and sample temperatures up to 500 °C. High-end applications include in-operando studies of surface chemistry, catalysis, and energy storage processes.
+Ambient Pressure Photoelectron Spectroscopy (AP-PES) at the CFN endstation allows surface chemical analysis via core-level photoelectron spectroscopy (including XPS and XAS) at gas pressures up to ~ 3 Torr and sample temperatures up to 500 °C. High-end applications include in-operando studies of surface chemistry, catalysis, and energy storage processes.
 The endstation is located at beamline CSX-2 of the new National Synchrotron Light Source II (NSLS-II).
 The AP-PES endstation is expected to start science commissioning in February 2015 and general user operations by the fall of 2015.
-The photon energy range of the beamline (~ 200 eV to 800 eV) covers the O 1s, N 1s, C 1s, core levels as well as many transition metal core-levels.
-Three differential pumping stages allow for gas pressures in the Torr range at the sample while maintaining ultra-high vacuum conditions in the analyzer.
-Possible sample types include single crystals, foils, and powders.
+The photon energy range of the beamline is 250 eV to 2 keV, covering the O 1s, N 1s and C 1s core levels as well as many transition metal core levels.
+Differential pumping allows for gas pressures in the Torr range at the sample while maintaining ultrahigh vacuum conditions in the analyzer.
+Suitable sample types include single crystals, foils, and powders.
 Future upgrades of the end station are aimed at achieving working pressures approaching 1 Atmosphere and implementing polarization-modulation infrared reflection absorption spectroscopy in the same system.
 These upgrades are expected to be finalized by the end of 2017.

 Contact: Kevin Yager